petrepa/petrepa.github.io/src/content/blog/brilliant.md

 Getting some HTML/CSS help from the web guru, Sigve ([@evgis](https://github.com/evgiz))
 ![Web guru Sigve](https://github.com/petrepa/petrepa.github.io/assets/30476405/ccec03b7-43ab-4258-9be2-6df369d3ecb0)

-## Transforming Office Culture: Engagement and Fun 🤾‍♂️
+## Office Culture: Engagement and Fun 🤾‍♂️

 What started as a tracking system evolved into a catalyst for engagement.
 It led to regular training sessions and a palpable buzz around the office.